 Well, that was quite a list.
 We were going to provide you with six or so reasons you SHOULD use a SynRM package, but you know what?
 I think we've covered it.

-All you have to do now is email your requirements to email@example.com and we'll take it from there.
+All you have to do now is email your requirements to firstname.lastname@example.org and our motor specialists will take it from there.

 See how you can 'put a ring' on one of the best drive and motor partnerships around.